 How do I get involved?

 Simply Take 3!
-To find out more about how you can get involved see the Take 3 for Byron website.
+To find out more about and get involved, follow Take 3 for Byron on Instagram.

 For every Australian there are 5 pieces of litter on our beaches.